-The regulations require that the retirement system provide a minimum level of benefits comparable to the benefit provided under the Old-Age portion of the OASDI program of Social Security.
-Whether the retirement system satisfies this requirement is generally determined on an individual-by-individual basis.
-Thus, a pension plan that is not a retirement system with respect to one employee may nevertheless constitute a retirement system with respect to other employees covered by the system.
-That can cause substantial confusion.
+The retirement system must provide a minimum level of benefits comparable to that provided under the old-age portion of the OASDI program of Social Security.14 Whether the retirement system satisfies that requirement is generally determined individually.
+Thus, a pension plan that is not a retirement system regarding one employee may still constitute a retirement system regarding other employees covered by the system.
+That can cause much confusion.

-In PLR 9740006, the employer was a governmental instrumentality that provided risk management and self-insurance programs to its members.
-The taxpayer adopted its plan under IRC \$457 for the benefit of its employees.
-It contributed up to 5% of compensation and the employees contributed 2.5% of compensation for a total of 7.5%.
-The IRS ruled that the taxpayer's plan satisfied the requirements of IRC \$3121(b)(7) and Treas.
-Reg. \$31.3121(b)(7)-2.18
+In PLR 9740006, the employer was a governmental instrumentality that provided risk management and selfinsurance programs to its members.
+The taxpayer adopted its plan under IRC section 457 for the benefit of its employees.
+It contributed up to 5 percent of compensation, and the employees contributed 2.5 percent of compensation for a total of 7.5 percent.
+The IRS ruled that the taxpayer's plan satisfied the requirements of IRC section 3121(b)(7) and Treas. reg. section 31.3121(b)(7)-2.15 tion).

-California Government Code §19999.2(a) discusses the requirements of IRC §3121(b)(7)(F) and provides that state employees who are not members of the Public Employees' Retirement System must be covered by Social Security, or must be provided benefits through a qualified pension or annuity program.
-This statute goes on to authorize the development of a retirement program under the State's
+California Government Code section 19999.2(a) discusses the requirements of IRC section 3121(b)(7)(F) and provides that state employees who are not members of the Public Employees' Retirement System must be covered by Social Security or must be provided benefits through a qualified pension or annuity program.
+The